Alfred Pringsheim: Mathematical investigations

 This theorem is used in analytic combinatorics and the Perron–Frobenius theory of positive operators on ordered vector spaces.

 Another theorem named after Pringsheim gives an analyticity criterion for a C∞ function on a bounded interval, based on the behaviour of the radius of convergence of the Taylor expansion around a point of the interval.

 However, Pringsheim's original proof had a flaw (related to uniform convergence), and a correct proof was provided by Ralph P. Boas.

 Pringsheim and Ivan Śleszyński, working separately, proved what is now called the Śleszyński–Pringsheim theorem on convergence of certain continued fractions.

 Besides his research in analysis, Pringsheim also wrote articles for the Enzyklopädie der mathematischen Wissenschaften on the fundamentals of arithmetic and on number theory.
 He published papers in the Mathematische Annalen.
 As an officer of the Bayerische Akademie der Wissenschaften, he recorded the minutes of its scientific meetings.

+He also proved a significant part of the Abel–Dini–Pringsheim theorem, a convergence test for a series in which the nth term is divided by the nth partial sum.

 Acquaintance with the Wagner family

 Pringsheim had a deep, early interest in music and was especially fascinated by the works of Richard Wagner.
 He corresponded with Wagner personally, and he took Wagner's letters with him when he went into exile to Switzerland.
 His musical inclinations led to the publication of several arrangements of Wagner's work, and he also wrote on subjects in the field of music.

 His association with Wagner was so intense that Pringsheim supported Wagner financially to a significant extent, and also backed the Bayreuth music festival.
 In gratitude, he received a certificate designating him as a patron, which guaranteed him a seat at certain performances.
 In her memoirs about this acquaintance with Wagner, his granddaughter, Erika Mann, wrote that Prof. Pringsheim was even once involved in a duel because someone had insulted Wagner.